Application Development Kit (ADK)

 PREPROCESS_CHECK_EXECUTE command

-is a variant of PREPROCESS_EXECUTE that does not print an error if the command exits with an error code.
-Instead the exit code is written (as string) to the variable LAST_EXIT_CODE, which should always be evaluated in an IF statement afterwards, since there is no reason to use this statement otherwise.
+is a variant of PREPROCESS_EXECUTE that does not report an error if the command exits with a nonzero code.
+Instead, the exit code is written as a string to the variable LAST_EXIT_CODE, which should always be checked in an IF statement afterward, as there is no reason to use this directive otherwise.

 The statement

-PREPROCESS_MKDIR pathis a variant of MKDIR that is executed while parsing the mli/mlinstall files.
-It is useful if you need to create a directory before executing some other command with PREPROCESS_EXECUTE.
+is a variant of MKDIR executed while parsing the .mli and .mlinstall files.
+It is useful when a directory must be created before running another command with PREPROCESS_EXECUTE.

 The statement

-can be used to print information or non-fatal error messages to the output.
+can be used to print information or non-fatal error messages to the console output.

 The statement